By David Cairns

 Hawsons Chartered Accountants

-If you have any concerns relating to the reverse charge or any other aspect of your VAT affairs, get in touch with David Cairns at Hawsons on 01604 645600 or by email firstname.lastname@example.org
+If you need advice for a particular area, get in touch with David Cairns at Hawsons, Northampton, on 01604 645600 or email firstname.lastname@example.org